-1. Provide the following information:
+Provide the following information:

-- 2. Offer shall supply contractor representation: - a.
+- 1. Describe three (3) References with a contact name of where you have installed the charging stations being offered in this RFP.
+The offeror should grant permission to the University to contact the references. - 2.
+Define a detailed timeline for all phases. - 3.
 The successful offeror shall have adequate representation to accommodate the University account.
-The representative will have the responsibility to call on the Procurement Division and resolve invoice discrepancies and other problems that may occur.
+The representative will have the responsibility to call on the Procurement Services and on other University Departments and resolve invoice discrepancies and other problems that may occur.
 The above responsibilities will be on an as needed basis unless otherwise specified.